-Once we are confident in the next steps forward, we will search through our team of online workers and select the best possible worker for your needs.
-We will personally introduce you to the worker and give you the ability to begin training.
+Once we are confident in the next steps forward, we will search through the marketplace and select the best possible worker for your needs.
+We will personally introduce you to the worker and give you the ability to begin onboarding.
 If you are happy with their skills, you will have the ability to hire the individual and get started.

 Connor Gillivan is the author of Free Up Your Business: 50 Secrets to Bootstrap Million Dollar Companies, a serial entrepreneur, and the CMO and co-founder of FreeeUp.com.
 When he’s not bringing together hundreds of freelancers and business owners, he’s mentoring entrepreneurs through his site, ConnorGillivan.com.
 He currently lives in Denver, Colorado.